albertvila/dotfiles/README.md

 Then

-- Open iTerm2's preferences.
+- Open iTerm2's preferences (do this change for all needed profiles).
-- Go to colours, load presets and select Solarized.
+- Go to colors, load presets and select Solarized Dark.
 Make sure that the minimum contrast slider is set to low
 - Click on text, make sure that "Draw bold text in bright colours" is disabled
-- Change the font to Meslo
+- Change the font to Meslo LG M Regular for Powerline, 12p

 echo "\ue0b0 \u00b1 \ue0a0 \u27a6 \u2718 \u26a1 \u2699"